WheteThunger/DroneScaleManager/README.md

 BaseEntity API_GetRootEntity(Drone drone)
 ```

-- Returns the root entity of a resized drone.
+- Returns the root entity of a resized drone
-- Returns `null` if the drone is not resized.
+- Returns `null` if the drone is not resized

 ## Developer Hooks